Harry556/Crazy_Snake/README.md

 ####
 How to lose the game
-1. If the player attain score of 0, or the tail disappeared, then lose the game.
+1. If the player attain score of 0, or the tail disappeared (length = 0), then lose the game.

 ## Coding Requirements Achieved